classic-k/Udacity-Projects/project 3/README.md

 - Verify working on feature branch or similar
 - Verify cannot push to staging or main (protected branches)

-If the test passed, it create a PR for staging, approve the PR and merge.
+If the test passed, it create a PR for staging branch, approve the PR and merge.

 Staging Branch: Action worflow is triggered by push.
 Workflow create a PR on main, approve the PR and merge.